arangodb/docs/3.7/graphs-satellite-graphs.md

 graph to figure out the permissions and then join it with the large collection.
 With SatelliteGraphs, the entire permissions graph is available on all DB-Servers.
 Thus, traversals can be executed locally.
-A traversal can even be executed on multiple DB-Servers in parallel and independently, so that the traversal results are then available locally on every node, which means that the subsequent join operation can also be executed without talking to other DB-Servers.
+A traversal can even be executed on multiple DB-Servers independently, so that the traversal results are then available locally on every node, which means that the subsequent join operation can also be executed without talking to other DB-Servers.

 When to use SatelliteGraphs?
 ----------------------------